Posted by Alencar Family Dentistry on Aug 3 2020, 06:36 AM

-This is an important step during normal circumstances for dentists and hygienists.
-Washing hands properly is even more critical with the rapid spread of Coronavirus Disease (COVID-19).
-The ADA urges dental professionals to wash with water and antimicrobial soap often.
-This should occur before and after treating each patient.
-Dentists should do the same before handling dental tools and surgical instruments.
-Handwashing is necessary before and after handling any soiled objects as well.
+This is an essential step during normal circumstances for dentists and hygienists.
+Washing hands correctly is even more critical with the rapid spread of COVID-19.
+The ADA urges dental professionals to clean their hands more frequently with antibacterial soap.
+Hands should be rinsed before and after treating every patient.
+The dental tools and surgical instruments should be sanitized after every use.

 Dental offices should be open only for emergency appointments during the COVID-19 pandemic.
 Unnecessary dental visits should be canceled.
 Regular dental exams, X-rays, and other orthodontic treatments can be scheduled later when things get better.
 Dentists should only tend to the emergency needs of patients.
 These include tooth decay, broken restorations, dental trauma, or gum infections.